atsign-foundation/at_app/at_app/README.md

 Code reused from the flutter sdk is marked with the copyright.
 Please see the original license [here.](https://github.com/flutter/flutter/blob/master/LICENSE)

+Copyright 2017, the Dart project authors.
+All rights reserved.

+This project has rewritten small parts of the Dart SDK.
+Please see the original license [here.](https://github.com/dart-lang/sdk/blob/main/LICENSE)

 ## Maintainers

 This package is currently maintained by [Xavier Chanthavong](https://github.com/xavierchanth).